NX-AI/vision-lstm/README.md

 # Get started

+## Architecture only
 The package [vision_lstm](https://github.com/NX-AI/vision-lstm/tree/main/vision_lstm) provides a standalone implementation in the style of [timm](https://github.com/huggingface/pytorch-image-models).

-They can be loaded via a single line in torchhub
+If you only need the model architecture, you can load it in a single line via torchhub or copy the [vision_lstm](https://github.com/NX-AI/vision-lstm/tree/main/vision_lstm) into your own code-base.
 ```
 # load ViL-T
 model = torch.hub.load("nx-ai/vision-lstm", "VisionLSTM")